containers/bubblewrap/README.md

 has restricted access to parts of the operating system or user data such as the home directory.

-bubblewrap always creates a new filesystem namespace, and the user can specify exactly what parts of the filesystem should be visible in the sandbox.
+bubblewrap always creates a new mount namespace, and the user can specify exactly what parts of the filesystem should be visible in the sandbox.
 Any such directories you specify mounted `nodev` by default, and can be made readonly.